Item 17: Be wary of shared-state parallelism

 }

-To understand the problem, imagine two separate threads using these two methods:
+To understand the problem, imagine two separate threads using these two methods, where their execution happens in the order shown in Table 3-1.

-At this point the program is deadlocked: neither thread will ever progress, and nor will any other thread that does anything with either of the two Mutex-protected data structures.
+At this point, the program is deadlocked: neither thread will ever progress, nor will any other thread that does anything with either of the two Mutex-protected data structures.

 The root cause of this is a lock inversion: one function acquires the locks in the order players then games, whereas the other uses the opposite order (games then players).
-This is the simplest example of a more general description of the problem:
+This is a simple example of a more general problem; the same situation can arise with longer chains of nested locks (thread 1 acquires lock A, then B, then it tries to acquire C; thread 2 acquires C, then tries to acquire A) and across more threads (thread 1 locks A, then B; thread 2 locks B, then C; thread 3 locks C, then A).

 A simplistic attempt to solve this problem involves reducing the scope of the locks, so there is no point where both locks are held at the same time: